intershop/iom-blueprint-project/devenv-4-iom/doc/04_operations.md

 ## Get Information About Components

-Each component (IOM, Postgres, mail server, storage, configuration) has a lot of information to provide, e.g.:
+Each component (IOM, Postgres, mail server, configuration) has a lot of information to provide, e.g.:

 * Links to access services
 * Public ports